 Exercising first thing in the morning ensures that you always have the time for it, and it improves your self-control and energy levels all day long.
 Getting your body moving for as little as 10 minutes releases GABA, a neurotransmitter that makes your brain feel soothed and keeps you in control of your impulses.

 It’s one of our favourite productive ways to start your day.
-See our article, Exercises you can do at your desk, if you run out of time before heading to work.
+There are also plenty of exercises you can do at your desk, if you run out of time before heading to work.

 Avoid screens until breakfast